sjavi4/SpearKiller/README.md

 - Not Client World
 - Holding Spear
-- No Movement
 - Valid Distance between Target
 - Not in Vehicle
-- Valid Empty Space backwards
+- Valid Empty Space backwards on the same level

-To use: Stand still and Hold Right Click for 8 Ticks, the Spear should attack if requirements reached.
+To use: Hold Right Click for 8 Ticks, the Spear should attack if requirements reached.

-Note: There will be Moved Wrongly alert in Server if you use it near uneven ground.
+Note: The client did all collision prediction and Validated Vanilla Server Movement before execution, server should be no Warnings about `Player Moved Wrongly!` and `Player Moved Too Quickly!`